danielbush/WithTest/README.md

 ## Note on browser compatibility

-This version of unitjs (v0.5.0) is a total rewrite of the previous version.
+This versions of unitjs >= v0.5.0 are total rewrites of previous versions.
 It has only been tested in fairly recent versions of firefox, IE (8), safari, chrome, opera.
 IE 6-8 fail on assertContains.
 IE6 appears to be able to run tests and calculate totals properly but does not render the results using the default